ISIS defeated in Raqqa stronghold

 "The SDF have taken casualties in the past hours and we expect there will still be pockets of ISIS fighters in the coming days," coalition spokesman Col. Ryan Dillon told CNN.

 In a sign that the SDF operation was nearing a conclusion, coalition air strikes had eased off in the past week.
 There was only one US airstrike in Syria Monday, but that was far from Raqqa.
-Dillon said the SDF hadn't asked for any more air support, meaning the coalition was confident that there were no more ISIS fighters left.
+Dillon said the SDF hadn't asked for air support in the past couple of days.

 The group also said that since the US-backed operation to free Raqqa began in early June, there had been 3,829 airstrikes on the city, 90 suicide bombings and 1,873 victims.
 It said 450,000 people had been displaced.

-Save the Children warned that the humanitarian crisis was escalating, despite the retreat of ISIS in the region.
+Meanwhile Save the Children warned that the humanitarian crisis was escalating, despite the retreat of ISIS in the region.
 "The military offensive in Raqqa may be coming to an end, but the humanitarian crisis is greater than ever," the aid group's Syria director Sonia Khush said in a statement.

-It warned that some 270,000 people who had fled the fighting in Raqqa still needed help, and that refugee caps were "bursting at the seams."
+It warned that some 270,000 people who had fled the fighting in Raqqa still needed help, and that refugee camps were "bursting at the seams."

 It said that most families had no homes to return to and that thousands of civilians were displaced in the eastern Deir Ezzor province, where fighting was still ongoing Tuesday.